/images/resources/tutorials/writing-apis/mcp-authorization-implementation.png

 Dynamic Client Registration

-Next, the client makes an HTTP POST request to the Curity Identity Server's registration endpoint.
+The client should then use the MCP Scope Selection Strategy and create a DCR request payload.
+The client makes an HTTP POST request to the Curity Identity Server's registration endpoint.
 To do so, the MCP client uses the registration_endpoint from authorization server metadata.

 json